9 Apr 2026,

-How much compensation you get for a car accident settlement in California varies based on the unique circumstances of each situation and the severity of your injuries.
-Based on our own settlement data on this page, the average car accident settlement is between $300,000 to $6,450,000.
-The average settlement across this set of examples of $1.99 million.
-How much compensation you get for a car accident settlement in California varies based on the unique circumstances of each situation and the severity of your injuries.
+How much compensation you receive for a car accident settlement in California depends on the specific circumstances of your case and the severity of your injuries.
+Based on the settlement data shared on this page, the typical car accident settlement ranges from $300,000 to $6,450,000, with the average settlement being $1.99 million.
+The amount of compensation you can expect will vary depending on these factors, including the statute of limitations deadline in your jurisdiction.

 Typical California Car Accident Settlement Amounts with Injury